 It’s every gamer’s dream to get paid for playing video games.
-And, with the rise of eSports and online streaming, many players have been able to earn an income for their efforts.
+And, with the rise of eSports and online streaming, many players have been able to earn an income for their efforts on their gaming laptop.
 The truth is, though, that unless you put in a lot of time to become pro or build up a Twitch following then you’re not going to see a meaningful return—until now!

 BUFF is a new blockchain-based loyalty program for gamers that aims to reward players in cryptocurrency simply for playing their favourite games.
 To do so, the Israel-based startup has teamed up with Overwolf—an open sourced app store that enables new features, such as stats tracking, to be added to games via overlays.
 The platform will track your gameplay and reward you in BUFF coins accordingly.

 “The more you play, the more you earn,” BUFF CEO Elay De Beer explained to me in an email.
 “It’s a loyalty program for gamers on top of blockchain that allows gamers to earn something.”